All Episodes

 And they get talking for three hours or more.

-And Trump obviously says, well, you know, here's here's a way we can do away with all this stuff having to do with Ukraine.
+And Trump obviously says, well, you know, here's a way we can do away with all this stuff having to do with Ukraine.

-Well, let's have a summit, and these are the terms, okay?
+Well, let's have a summit.

 These are the terms.